vaylvn/Imago/README.md

 Imago is a lightweight desktop application for organising personal photo collections through manual face tagging.
 Open a folder, scan for faces, tag who's in each photo, and search by name.
 No cloud, no accounts, no internet connection required.

-Everything is stored in a single `.imago` database file that lives inside your photo directory — move the folder anywhere and Imago moves with it.
+Everything is stored in a single `.imago` database file that lives inside your photo directory, move the folder anywhere and Imago moves with it.

 ---